Giolito, Jimenez lead White Sox to 10-2 romp over Yankees

 GIOLITO DELIVERS

-Giolito is trying to become the first major leaguer to make the All-Star team after finishing with the worst ERA in baseball the previous season, according to STATS LLC.
+Giolito is trying to become the first major leaguer to make the All-Star team after finishing with the worst ERA among qualified pitchers the previous season, according to STATS LLC.

 He went 22 innings without allowing a run before Voit connected in the first.
 He drove the first pitch he saw to the batter’s eye in center field.
 But the White Sox responded, with Jimenez delivering the big hits.